 Sometimes “family” isn’t blood.
 But that doesn’t make them any less family.

-And finally, remember that it’s their loss, not yours.
+And finally, when your family’s not involved, remember that it’s their loss, not yours.

 No matter what the outcome, remember that if your family is not involved in your life, they’re the ones missing out, not you.
 They could be enjoying dinner with you or cheering on your son at his ridiculously adorable preschool performance or just enjoying a richer and more fulfilling life.